 Now choose slightly 75 to 150 choice, if you don’t know already the bpm of the beat.
-Which is estimated value, or you can just set it in the original FL bpm tempo option at any time when you add the beat into the playlist.
+Which is the estimated value, or you can just set it in the original FL bpm tempo option at any time when you add the beat to the playlist.

 Then you need to focus on the vocals, by choosing the Fit to tempo button on a vocal sample upper left corner with the first button.